GES-compchem/GES-comp-echem/docs/getting-started.md

 ### Creating a XtbInput object

-We can now setup a wrapper object using an instance of `XtbInput`.
-Most of these wrappers come with sensible default options for electrochemical calculations in solution.
-To see all the available options, please refer to the [wrappers](API-wrappers) section.
+We can now setup a engine object using an instance of `XtbInput`.
+Most of these engine come with sensible default options for electrochemical calculations in solution.
+To see all the available options, please refer to the [engine](API-engines) section of the API documentation.

 ```python
 xtb = XtbInput()